The Universal Peaceful Acceptance (U.P.A.) of a Pope

 2.6.2.
 Doubts during a prolonged duration

-We will see that this acceptance is a dogmatic fact on which the Church is infallible.
+We shall see that this acceptance is a dogmatic fact upon which the Church is infallible.
 This will confirm that, always but especially in times of crisis, this acceptance is the proof that it is a true pope and that the absence of such acceptance indicates the vacancy of the Apostolic See.

-We will prove that the U.P.A. of a Pope by the entire Church is an infallible sign of his legitimacy.
+We shall prove that the Universal Peaceful Acceptance of a Pope by the entire Church is an infallible sign of his legitimacy.

-A dogmatic fact is a historical or objective reality directly linked to divine revelation or to the constitution of the Church, on which the Church renders an infallible judgment.
+A dogmatic fact is a historical or objective reality directly linked to divine revelation or to the constitution of the Church, upon which the Church renders an infallible judgment.

 The universal acceptance of a pope is a dogmatic fact, because it concerns the recognition of the successor of Saint Peter, the living rule of faith.

-If the Church, the mystical body of Christ, adhered to a false pontiff, that would be equivalent to adherence to a false rule of faith, which is impossible, because that would contradict the indefectibility of the Church promised by Christ.
+If the Church, the Mystical Body of Christ, adhered to a false pontiff, that would be equivalent to an adherence to a false rule of faith, which is impossible, because that would contradict the indefectibility of the Church promised by Christ.

 Saint Thomas Aquinas, in the Summa Theologica (II-II, q.
 1, a.
 10, corpus), explains that the authority of the sovereign pontiff is essential to preserve the unity of faith: